MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guide.md

 # Share a guide in Dynamics 365 Guides

-In Microsoft Dynamics 365 Guides, you can share a guide [by creating an access team](admin-access-teams.md).
-After creating the access team, you can share the guide with the  team as described in this article.
+In Microsoft Dynamics 365 Guides, you can share a guide with other users.
+You can do this by sharing a guide with a specific user or by sharing the guide with an [access team](admin-access-teams.md) (preferred).
+Sharing a guide does not change ownership of the guide.
+[Learn how to change guide ownership](admin-access-assign.md)

-In rare cases, you might want to share a guide with a specific user who is not a member of a team by using the Share option.
-The Share option is also described in this article.

-## Share a guide with an access team
+## Share a guide

 1. In the PC authoring app, sign in to the Dynamics 365 instance that includes the guide.